 It's not a secret that colors affect people.
-Based on the use of specific colors on specific things, we create a general meaning for them.
-For example, red and green colors have been used for traffic lights for a long time, and everyone associated these colors with these meanings: red is to stop, and green is to go.
-Such association allows us to use colors not just a thing to enjoy life but also to code specific things and understand them in the same way all over the world.
+Based on the use of colors on specific things, we create a general meaning for them.
+For example, red and green colors have been used for traffic lights for a long time.
+Such association allows us to use colors to code things and understand them in the same way all over the world.

-Depending on your target audience, you should pick the best colors for buttons.
-It may vary in what country you're creating a website, on the age group, gender, niche, etc. But still, there are stable colors that are a must-have rather than a desire to use your favorite color.
-You know that all buttons to deny are of red color and buttons to agree are of green color.
+Depending on your target audience, you should pick the best button colors.
+It may vary based on the country, age group, gender, niche, etc. But still, there are stable colors that are a must-have rather than a desire to use your favorite color.
+So, let's dive deeper.

-Besides the usual options for best colors for call-to-action buttons, there are several other options to consider.
+Besides the usual options for the best colors for call-to-action buttons, there are several more to consider.

 Build a color scheme for your website.
-Ask the designers to create you a brand book after creating a logo.
-This book will give you information on suitable colors for your website color scheme that you may use as your CTA colors.
+Ask the designers to make up a brand book after creating a logo.
+This book will give you information on suitable colors for your website and a color scheme that you may use for CTA buttons.

 If you already have a strong game with your promotional emails, you should consider building your color scheme based on the colors you've been using.
-You can build your logo based on the specific colors or use a palette that rhymes with email campaigns colors.
+You can create your logo tied to the specific colors or use a palette that rhymes with email campaign colors.

-We are sure there are plenty of colors to start with: headers, buttons, logos, etc. But be sure to be consistent with the colors you use as people get familiar with them and with your brand.
-You can change colors from email to email based on the seasons or the topic of your letter, but make sure that they are consistent and are of the same palette.
+We are sure there are plenty of colors to start with: headers, buttons, logos, etc. You can change colors from email to email according to the seasons or the topic of your letter, but make certain that they are consistent and are of the same palette.

 This tip has nothing to do with color psychology or good button colors.
-It is based on the simple logic that people notice the contrasting colors more and better than similar colors to the scheme.
+It is based on the simple logic that people notice contrasting colors better than similar colors in the scheme.
 It's not rocket science to pick a color that differs from your homepage or the product page.
-And we are not talking about bright neon colors — yes, they will be noticeable, but you can also use dark blue on a light pink background which will work just as well.
+And we are not talking about bright neon colors — yes, they will be noticeable, but you can also use dark blue on a light pink background that will work just as well.

 If you are not sure what color works best, you can always run an A/B test to pick the best option.
-There is also a color wheel that designers use a lot which helps to build a complementary palette.
-Such a tool will help you to pick the best colors for call-to-action buttons.
+There is also a color wheel that designers use, which helps build a complementary palette.

-As you can see, after picking a primary color, you can pick a secondary and tertiary one.
+As you can see, after picking a primary color, you can pick a secondary one, and so on.
 There are a lot of detailed color wheels out there, but this one works best to understand the basic rules.
 If you feel like there's too much work to pick colors, ask your designers or contact Claspo for a more detailed consultation.